Skip to main content

 • “The entire story is fed to you through comic strips that appear after completing 'major' objectives, rife with grammatical errors and contradictory statements.”

-• “Story - little basic in terms of what and why.”
+• “Story - a little basic in terms of what and why.”

 • graphics

-Overall, the graphics of the game receive mixed reviews; while some players appreciate the impressive visuals, especially on higher settings, others find them to be standard or underwhelming compared to modern titles.
-The game is noted for its large maps and decent graphical quality, but some users report performance issues and a lack of polish.
-Despite these criticisms, many acknowledge the graphics as a strong point, particularly for an indie game.
+Overall, the graphics of the game receive mixed reviews; while some players appreciate the impressive visuals, especially on higher settings, others find them underwhelming or comparable to lower-quality standards.
+The game's graphical performance can be demanding on system resources, and there are reports of issues affecting the overall experience.
+Despite these criticisms, many users acknowledge the graphics as a strong point, particularly for an indie title.

 • “Played on epic settings and the graphics look pretty impressive for being an indie game.”